-The Wget allows us to resume download for a partially downloaded file.
-It is helpful for downloading large files from remote.
-In any case, the download interrupts, can be resume to download remaining content only instead of full download.
+The Wget allows us to resume downloading for a partially downloaded file.
+It is helpful for downloading large files from a remote.
+In any case, the download interrupts, can resume downloading remaining content only instead of full download.

 --continue to switch with the file.

 See the below example, Downloading a large file with the